Uniswap/docs/versioned_docs/version-V3/guides/providing-liquidity/the-full-contract.md

 sidebar_position: 6
 ---

-Here we have the full functioning code example: a contract that can custody Uniswap V3 position NFT's and manipulate the positions and liquidity therein by collecting fees, increasing or decreasing liquidity, and minting new positions.
+Here we have the complete functioning code example: a contract that can custody Uniswap V3 position NFT's and manipulate the positions and liquidity therein by collecting fees, increasing or decreasing liquidity, and minting new positions.

 ```solidity